afozbek/100-days-of-code/log.md

 **Today's Progress**: Today, I repeat what I learned for three weeks.
 I have examined the purpose of using Enums and constructor structures in Java.

 **Thougts** Java is great programming language.
 But when it comes to the web development there are too much dependicies 😢

+### Day 55: July 21 2019

+**Today's Progress**: Today, I learned some specific Spring annotations and I made some projects with them.

+**Thougts** I learned that with Spring annotations so much configuration will be done.
+How amazing.